dccartagena/dccartagena.github.io/_supervision_proposals/2025-diabetes.md

 * Plan the experiments and test for the expected solution;
 * Propose relevant metrics related to performance, safety, and computational resources, to analyse the experiments.
 * Evaluate the proof-of-concept with the proposed experiments and tests;
-* Benchmark the proof-of-concept against relevant baselines and other solutions in the literature.
+* Benchmark the proof-of-concept against relevant baselines and other solutions in the literature;

 ## Expected Outcomes